-The first privately sponsored Yazidi refugee family will soon be arriving in Winnipeg.
-The family, sponsored by the Operation Ezra coalition of Winnipeg, will be arriving from the Midyat refugee camp in southern Turkey.
+The first privately sponsored Yazidi refugee family has arrived in Winnipeg.
+The family, sponsored by the Operation Ezra coalition of Winnipeg, arrived from the Midyat refugee camp in southern Turkey.

 Operation Ezra is the only comprehensive Yazidi refugee relief project in Canada and indeed in the world.
 Its goal is to sponsor and welcome, house and support 7 Yazidi families (42 individuals).
 This is an unprecedented community-wide undertaking involving dedicated community members from all walks of life.
 Initiated by the local advocacy group Winnipeg Friends of Israel, it began as a grass roots effort that has grown into a coalition involving organizations from the Jewish and multifaith communities such as Jewish Child and Family Service, Mennonite Central Committee, Manitoba Multifaith Council, Calvary Temple, and Bridges for Peace as well as countless local Jewish agencies and individuals who have donated useful household and personal items, time and skills.
 Businesses have provided kitchenware, linens and towels and warehouse space for the household items.
 The Salvation Army will be providing beds and mattresses as well as vouchers for their thrift stores.
 Shaarey Zedek Synagogue, National Council of Jewish Women as well as the Young Adult Division of the Jewish Federation have carried out various drives to collect furniture and furnishings.